Trying to find cheap vegan food in NYC that’s not dollar pizza or prepackaged indigestion?

 What should you get?
 The stars of the savory show are the sandwiches.
 The Korean Barbecue seitan sub will drip through your fingers.
 The Beast-mode Burger Deluxe will aggressively avalanche its way into your mouth.
 The toppings and names change now and then, but anything with their homemade seitan whether it’s chucked, chopped, or burgered, will amply satisfy.

 They even have something for every type of vegan food lover.
 Totally Tofu?
 Seriously seitan?
 Tempestuously tempeh?
 They got you covered.
 Not into the faux meats?
-There’s always vegetable based option that’s not trying to imitate meats, too.
+There’s always a vegetable option that’s not trying to imitate meats, too.

 You can’t go without trying a dessert – another fantastic option for vegan donuts in Manhattan and they always get creative with the combos.
 While I go for simply glazed, the donut with raspberry and cheese is great – super soft, perfectly sweet, and the cheese oh-so-creamy.

 Make sure to try their signature pastry (hint: their name).
 One time we split it with a friend, who, with a first bite, incredulously exclaimed: “This is vegan?”
 You’ll think they put butter in it.

 Get: any sandwiches and dessert – it’s all good.
 Gluten-free options here.

 $ Brooklyn Bagel – omni with vegan options, has a gluten-free bagel